covcom/205CDE/labs/05 Responsive Layout with CSS3/worksheet.md

     a. two columns
     b. three columns

-    Hint: search for CSS properties starting with word `column`.
+    Hint: search for CSS properties containing the word `column`.
+Currently, there are browser restrictions and inconsistencies in displaying multi-column content, but the workarounds are well documented.
+Try to take these into account in your CSS.

 2. In Lab 3 (HTML5), you created a home page of fictional Jane or John Doe, or yourself (If you didn't do that lab, quickly generate a home page).
 Build a CSS file for the home page that displays the information in a nicely formatted fashion.
 Position the image as a floating element in either edge of the page.